henrylawson/henrylawson.net/website/_posts/2015-08-30-book-review-spin-selling.markdown

 and move between them during the sales conversation.
-The key takeaway for me is that the questioning is used to help direct the customer towards identifying and addressing their needs, through this style of questioning you lead the customer to realise their problems and potential solutions.
+The key takeaway for me is that the questioning is used to help direct the customer towards identifying and addressing their needs, through this style of questioning you lead the customer to realize their problems and potential solutions.

-The book also identifies other behaviours and actions of successful sales people these are in the areas of identifying customer needs, successful actions and how they define success.
+The book also identifies other behaviors and actions of successful sales people these are in the areas of identifying customer needs, successful actions and how they define success.

-Further details on the SPIN Selling technique and these successful behaviours are captured in the Mind Map below.
+Further details on the SPIN Selling technique and these successful behaviors are captured in the Mind Map below.

 [{% image articles/SpinSelling.png alt="SPIN Selling Mind Map" title="SPIN Selling Mind Map" class="article-image" %}](